Chelsi10/clusters/README.md

    (b) Second and third line corresponding to number of atoms in each fragment i.e 3 and 3 respectively.
    (c) Fourth line corresponding to the name of coordinate file.
 2. Run file_3 to split the corrdinates.
-3. Run energy_calc by using the correct set of coordinates obtained by running the above code.
+3. Run energy_calc by using the correct set of coordinates obtained.
 Thus, energies are obtained.
 4. The energies should be saved in a file 'energy.dat'.
 5. Run file_4(energy) to get the many-body contribution.